 “When we showed the first collection to buyers in Paris, everyone said ‘Streetwear is dead, no one wants this!’
 But Ferg and I both felt that it wasn’t dead.
 It was coming back, just maybe the fashion industry hadn’t realised yet.”

-No one really understood what Sofia and Ferg were up to, except maybe for Luca Benini of Slam Jam in Milan, who became an early supporter of what Sofia was doing.
-No one else was doing anything like Aries, and so there was a space for them.
+No one really understood what Sofia and Ferg were up to, but equally, no one else was doing anything like it.
+There was a space for them.
 They had such a strong concept, right from the beginning Aries arrived almost fully formed, it was just waiting for people to discover what Sofia was doing, it spread by word of mouth.
 The ‘No Problemo’ slogan that so wonderfully encapsulates the brand’s attitude, was there right from the start.
 As was the perspective and concept, which was equal parts rugged and soft.
 Like Silas the label has a cheeky, very British sense of humour.
 It’s lack of exact, easy, definition has stood the label in good stead in the long term, even if proved difficult at first.

 “If what we did then wasn’t as clear, I think it was because I didn’t have the mental strength, the arrogance, really, to define it aggressively.
 I’d spent the last seven years looking after my children, not putting myself out there.
 You come back, you’re older, more fucked up, more tired, you have more responsibilities.
 No one talks about it, but it’s true.
 It’s terrifying.
 You have to have courage.”
 But Aries has become the most covetable, most wearable, most enjoyable of brands, precisely for all that which has gone on.
 It feels human and friendly and approachable as well as being interesting, cool and sexy.
 It helps too that the current generation don’t really give as much of a shit as the one before about gendered dressing.
 What made it difficult to sell at first has become its strength, which is its flexibility.
 These things usually always work the other way round.
 Streetwear is designed for men, and girls wear it.
 With Aries it was refreshing to see men being forced to make that similar effort to cross the gender binary.
 It was the girlfriend jean instead of the boyfriend jean.
 It had a feminine edge that made it stand out.
 It was that that saw it adopted into fashion and wider culture, that now means Aries can collaborate with the likes of David Sims, Jane How and Jeremy Deller.